wictorwilen/Microsoft-teams-docs/teams/botsinchannels.md

 Note that replying to a message in a channel shows as a reply to the initiating reply chain.
 The `conversationId` contains the channel and the top level message ID.
 Although the Bot Framework takes care of the details, you can cache that `conversationId` for future replies to that conversation thread as needed.

-### Creating new channel conversation
+### Creating a channel conversation

-Your team-added bot can post into a channel to create a new reply chain.
+Your team-added bot can post into a channel to create a reply chain.
 With the Bot Builder SDK, call [`CreateConversation`](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-connector#start-a-conversation) for .NET or use [proactive messages](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-proactive-messages) (`bot.send` and `bot.beginDialog`) in Node.js.

 Alternatively, you can issue a POST request to the [`/conversations/{conversationId}/activities/`](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-connector-send-and-receive-messages#send-message) resource.